rafael-santiago/eutherpe/doc/MANUAL-EN.md

 - `DEL TAGS...` (removes previous added tags from the selection)
 - `PLAY TAGGED...` (play a certain quantity of songs taking into consideration `tags` provided by you)

+> [!TIP]
-Here we have another convention.
-All that is about a button containing ellipsis means that when clicked, another screen asking from more info will be presented.
-At this point, remember `The Hitchhiker's Guide to the Galaxy`: `DON'T PANIC`! :wink:
+> Here we have another convention.
+All that is about a button containing ellipsis means that when
+> clicked, another screen asking from more info will be presented.
+At this point, remember
+> `The Hitchhiker's Guide to the Galaxy`: `DON'T PANIC`! :wink:

 The **Figure 5** depicts the screen presented when you click `ADD TO PLAYLIST...`, you need to provide the `playlist` name that you want to add to.
 If you gave up adding anything, just click